Who Was Jean Piaget?

 Background and Early Life

-Biologist and psychologist Jean Piaget was born on August 9, 1896, in Neuchâtel, Switzerland.
+Jean Piaget was born on August 9, 1896, in Neuchâtel, Switzerland.
 He was his parents’ first child.
 Piaget’s mother, Rebecca Jackson, attributed his intense early interest in the sciences to his own neurotic tendencies.
-Yet his father, a medieval literature professor named Arthur, modeled a passionate dedication to his studies—a trait that Piaget began to emulate from an early age.
+Yet his father, a medieval literature professor named Arthur, modeled a passionate dedication to his studies — a trait that Piaget began to emulate from an early age.
 At just 10 years old, Piaget’s fascination with mollusks drew him to the local museum of natural history, where he stared at specimens for hours on end.

 When he was 11 and attending Neuchâtel Latin High School, Piaget wrote a short scientific paper on the albino sparrow.
 By the time he was a teen, his papers on mollusks were being widely published.
 Piaget’s readers were unaware of his age and considered him an expert on the topic.